havardob/personal-site/writing/posts/my-css-reset.md

 It's so frickin stupid that I even have to write this reset, but input elements (like the ones above) does not inherit `font-family`, `line-height`, `font-size` or `color` from `body` by default.

-`font: inherit` thankfully takes care of this.
+`font: inherit` and `color: inherit` thankfully takes care of this.

 **FYI**, this could also have been written like this: